Premature ejaculation is when a man has an orgasm sooner during intercourse than desired.

 It is thought to be caused by psychological factors or physical problems.
 The condition often improves without treatment.

-The man ejaculates before he or his partner would like (prematurely).
+The man ejaculates before he would like (prematurely).
 This may range from before penetration to a point just after penetration.
 It may leave the couple feeling unsatisfied.

 Exams and Tests